-Craving a great grilled steak in the dead of winter?
-You can recreate some of the same flavor under your broiler.
+Recreate some of the same grilled flavor you love using your broiler.
 Bringing the steaks to room temperature before broiling will help them cook on the inside without burning on the outside.
 If serving more than two people, cut the steaks in half or slice them.

 In a small bowl, combine 2 Tbs. of the olive oil, the rosemary, dry mustard, garlic powder, 2 tsp. salt, and 1 tsp. pepper to make a paste.
 Rub onto both sides of the steaks.